deiyanfott/statistics_report/README.md

 For IDE, run as java application and supply /path/to/csv/yourcsv.csv as argument.

 For command line, create a maven build run configuration with clean install.
-Then run java -jar ${project.build.directory}/hoolah-1.0.0.jar /path/to/csv/yourcsv.csv in the CLI.
+Then run java -jar ${project.build.directory}/statistics-1.0.0.jar /path/to/csv/yourcsv.csv in the CLI.

+Assumptions:
+1. CSV file contains valid and correct values.
+2. Records found in CSV are already ordered by date.

 Notes:
 1. I did not use any autowiring mechanism as importing Spring dependencies